SeleniumHQ/www.seleniumhq.org/src/main/rst/04_selenese_commands.rst

 Default Locators
 ~~~~~~~~~~~~~~~~
 You can choose to omit the locator type in the following situations:

+ - Locators without an explicitly defined locator strategy will default
+   to using the identifier locator strategy.
+See `Locating by Identifier`_.

+ - Locators starting with "//" will use the XPath locator strategy.
+   See `Locating by XPath`_.

  - Locators starting with "document" will use the DOM locator strategy.
    See `Locating by DOM`_

- - Locators starting with "//" will use the XPath locator strategy.
-   See `Locating by XPath`_.

- - Locators that start with anything other than the above or a valid locator
-   type will default to using the identifier locator strategy.
-   See `Locating by Identifier`_.

 Locating by Identifier
 ~~~~~~~~~~~~~~~~~~~~~~